jQuery 1.4.4 or higher

 How to signal a bug or request support

-To signal a bug please visit this link and provide a clear and detailed description of the problem.
+To signal a bug please email us and provide a clear and detailed description of the problem.

 It’s always useful to attach the debug information provided by WordPress along with your request for support.
 To access the debug information, you must open the WordPress installation folder and look for the file named wp-config.php.